How to Say "If the rabbit goes to the bridge, the rabbit can learn magic" in Korean | -(으)면 Grammar

 Quick Answer: "If the rabbit goes to the bridge, the rabbit can learn magic" in Korean is "토끼가 다리에 가면, 마법을 배울 수 있어요." (tokkiga darie gamyeon, mabeopeul baeul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the rabbit goes to the bridge, the rabbit can learn magic" in Korean?
-Say "토끼가 다리에 가면, 마법을 배울 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "If the rabbit goes to the bridge, the rabbit can learn magic" in Korean?
+Here is the natural way: "토끼가 다리에 가면, 마법을 배울 수 있어요.".
+We will unpack the -(으)면 grammar and show you exactly how it works.

 What does "If the rabbit goes to the bridge, the rabbit can learn magic" mean in Korean?

-The Korean sentence "토끼가 다리에 가면, 마법을 배울 수 있어요." translates to "If the rabbit goes to the bridge, the rabbit can learn magic." in English. "토끼가 다리에 가면, 마법을 배울 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "토끼가 다리에 가면, 마법을 배울 수 있어요." translates to "If the rabbit goes to the bridge, the rabbit can learn magic." in English.
+Imagine a scene: if the rabbit goes to the bridge, the rabbit can learn magic.
+In Korean, this moment is captured as "토끼가 다리에 가면, 마법을 배울 수 있어요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: tokkiga darie gamyeon, mabeopeul baeul su iteoyo.